Grievance and Complaint Procedures

 28 Grievance and Complaint Procedures

 All members of the UNH community are encouraged to make efforts to resolve conflicts informally before pursuing grievance or complaint procedures.
 Students are encouraged to talk with faculty or staff members or to write letters to seek resolution of their concerns.
 In some cases, however, the University acknowledges that such action may be intimidating and/or ineffective.
 In those cases, students can pursue the complaint procedures described below to resolve concerns involving faculty, and students can pursue the grievance procedures described below to resolve concerns involving staff.

 The grievance and complaint procedures may be initiated by any UNH students, including undergraduate or graduate degree candidates.
 These options are available to students who believe that a University faculty or staff member has not acted according to policies outlined in this publication or any other official publication of the University of New Hampshire.
 The University has established specific procedures to address concerns related to discriminatory harassment and sexual harassment detailed in 10.2.
+In all cases where a student complains of sexual harassment by an employee (e.g., faculty, staff, teaching assistant) the responsible person aware of the complaint must seek the assistance of the Director/Title IX Coordinator of the Affirmative Action and Equity Office.
+Exceptions to this requirement include the Counseling Center, Health Services and SHARPP (Sexual Harassment and Rape Prevention Program).
 Harassment complaints against teaching assistants may be filed under this policy or by using Article III of the Student Code of Conduct.
 The Office of Affirmative Action and Equity may be consulted at any time for assistance.

 28.2 Complaints About Faculty